Syllabus for Climate and Landscape

-- explain the interaction between climate and landscape dynamics in global climate and environmental change
+- a deeper understanding of the interactions between climate and landscape dynamics in the context of global environmental change

-- explain the principles of energy exchange between the earth's surface and the atmosphere at the local scale, based on both theory and own field measurements.
+- knowledge of the principles of energy exchange between the ground surface and the atmosphere at the local scale, based on both theory and own field measurements.

-The course reviews the following topics: regional climate systems across the globe; regional climate couplings to landscape dynamics and development; the dynamic landscape-climate system and land use under global change; local scale surface-atmosphere energy exchange.
+Regional climate systems across the globe.
+Regional climate couplings to landscape dynamics and human activity.
+The dynamic landscape-climate system and global change.
+Local scale surface-atmosphere energy exchange.

 - Latest syllabus (applies from Autumn 2019)